Axway/amplify-central/content/en/docs/manage_marketplace/customize_marketplace/marketplace_billing/_index.md

 Reveal the Signing secret, as you will need it later on the Marketplace side.

 {{< alert title="Note" color="primary" >}}
-Your Stripe account might not allow you to create a webhook with version 2024-06-20 of the Stripe API.
+Although both 2022-11-15 and 2024-06-20 API versions are supported, your Stripe account might not allow you to create a webhook with either of these versions.

-Instead, use the [Postman Stripe API collection](https://www.postman.com/stripedev/workspace/stripe-developers/request/665823-60d86321-4c13-47be-a1f1-77f80443ab50?tab=body) to create the webhook and precise **2024-06-20** in the *api_version* field.
+Instead, use the [Postman Stripe API collection](https://www.postman.com/stripedev/workspace/stripe-developers/request/665823-60d86321-4c13-47be-a1f1-77f80443ab50?tab=body) to create the webhook and enter **2024-06-20** in the *api_version* field.
 {{< /alert >}}

 #### Enabling the Billing Customer portal to use with your Stripe account